 The Every Child is a Blessing Act of 2017

 For years, disability advocates have worked to educate the public and reverse harmful stereotypes.
 Yet a disturbing trend of “wrongful birth” lawsuits has subjected children with disabilities to discrimination and verbal abuse that reinforces those harmful stereotypes.

 In “wrongful birth” cases, individuals sue on the grounds that they would have aborted a child had they realized the child would be born disabled.
 A couple in one case secured a $50 million verdict, while many other cases eclipse multi-million dollar verdicts.
 The arguments used in these cases smack of eugenics and are nothing short of child abuse.

 No child should ever have to hear they should have never been born.

 The Every Child is a Blessing Act puts a stop to these appalling, discriminatory lawsuits.
 Specifically, the bill would:

 In addition to discriminating against disabled children, wrongful birth cases can place costly burdens on the judicial system.
 In recent years, the number of wrongful birth lawsuits filed has increased due to the large sums awarded plaintiffs.
 In one recent case in Washington state, a couple was awarded $50 million in a claim that they would have aborted their child had they known the child would be born with a genetic defect.
 In 2008, a court in Massachusetts awarded a couple $8.22 million on the grounds that they would have aborted their child with Down syndrome.
 A 2007 case in Florida awarded $23 million to a couple whose child was born with a genetic disorder.

 The Every Child is a Blessing Act upholds the sanctity of every human life and prevents harmful discrimination.
-Join Congressman Palazzo to support the Every Child is a Blessing Act and ban wrongful birth and life lawsuits.
+Join me in supporting the Every Child is a Blessing Act and ban wrongful birth and life lawsuits.